Altalena Affair: Legacy

 The first memorial to the sixteen Irgun fighters and three IDF soldiers killed in the Altalena sinking was erected in the Nahalat Yitzhak Cemetery in Givatayim in 1998.
 The official government memorial ceremony for the victims is held annually on the cemetery grounds.
 The ceremony is primarily attended by relatives of the victims and political personalities identified with Israel's national camp.

 In 2011, invitations circulated by Israel's Ministry of Defense used the word murdered in reference to the fighters who lost their lives in the incident, implying that Ben-Gurion, Rabin, and the IDF had committed murder.
 Defense Minister Ehud Barak subsequently demanded that the "severe mishap" be investigated and corrected.
 Speaker of the Knesset at the time and subsequently president of Israel Reuven Rivlin said at the ceremony that the Altalena Affair was an unatonable crime.

+Every year, a cruise led by the Hazon Leumi organization leaves from the port of Jaffa to the place where the ship sank, where a memorial ceremony is held in memory of those who died on the ship.